Small Business Guides

 If you want to be seen as a leader, you must act like one.
 You are accountable for your business.
 In simple terms, the buck stops with you.

 Your employees will look to you for guidance.
 They will take their cues from you.
-Through inspiration, a good leader can change an entire organisation for the better.
+Through inspiration, a good leader can change an entire organization for the better.

 2. Make room for mistakes